zineland/zineland.github.io/content/code-blocks/quote.md

-The `quote` is a handy block to help you quote sentence, paragraph.
+The `quote` is a handy block to help you quote sentences and paragraph.

 ## Syntax